GSA-TTS/identity-handbook/_articles/onboarding.md

 - Write some code
   - Assign yourself a Jira ticket
   - Open a pull request against the IdP
-  - Squash and merge a pull request into master on the IdP
+  - Squash and merge a pull request into main on the IdP
 - Get access to these lower environments
   - `dev`
   - `int`